 We prefer to buy SIM cards for our mobiles when traveling in Japan, but it all depends on the size of your travel party and how much you depend on being constantly online.
 Prepaid SIM cards for foreigners are available from BIC camera stores in the large cities.

 Japan is a great place to shop so you don't need to bring much from home.
 There are however some essentials that you should have in your bag.

 - Japan Rail Pass Voucher - If you are planning on traveling around Japan by train, a Japan Rail Pass will most likely save you a lot of money.
 It's available for unlimited train travel for either 7, 14 or 21 days.

 - Travel Insurance - Many Japanese hospitals will refuse to treat you if you don’t have valid travel insurance.
 With travel insurance costing just a few dollars a day and potentially saving you thousands of dollars if something happens, you really can't go wrong.
 We've used World Nomads in the past, and they offer an excellent service for backpackers, vacationers, and short-term travelers alike.

 - Travel Power adapter - Make sure you can use your electronic devices in Japan by bringing a travel power adapter.
 Our favorite is the FosPower Fuse.
 It is small and light, can charge USB devices, and it works in more than 150 countries.

 - Hand sanitizer - Japanese restrooms are usually spotless but very often lack soap.
 Bring some hand sanitizer to clean your hands.

 - Name and address of your hotel in Japanese - Many Japanese don't speak or read much English so be sure to bring the name and address of your hotel in both English and Japanese letters.
-Most hotels also have a taxi card that you can get at reception.
+Most hotels also have a taxi card that you can get at the hotel's reception.